Prehistoric Phase in India_Notes on Ancient Indian History

 • Use of microlithic tools

-• Mesolithic era initiated rock art in pre-history.
+• The Mesolithic era initiated rock art in pre-history.

 • Best documented Mesolithic sites – Bagor, Rajasthan.